-Republished from greatergood.berkeley.edu By Roman Krznaric If you think you’re hearing the word “empathy” everywhere, you’re right.
+Photo Credit: Shutterstock.com/Andy Dean Photography This article originally appeared on Greater Good, the online magazine of UC Berkeley's Greater Good Science Center.
+If you think you’re hearing the word “empathy” everywhere, you’re right.
 It’s now on the lips of scientists and business leaders, education experts and political activists.
 But there is a vital question that few people ask: How can I expand my own empathic potential?
 Empathy is not just a way to extend the boundaries of your moral universe.
-According to new research, it’s a habit we can cultivate to improve the quality of our own lives.
 But what is empathy?
 The big buzz about empathy stems from a revolutionary shift in the science of how we understand human nature.
 Over the last decade, neuroscientists have identified a 10-section “empathy circuit” in our brains which, if damaged, can curtail our ability to understand what other people are feeling.
 But empathy doesn’t stop developing in childhood.
-Habit 1: Cultivate curiosity about strangers Highly empathic people (HEPs) have an insatiable curiosity about strangers.
+Habit 1: Cultivate Curiosity about Strangers Highly empathic people (HEPs) have an insatiable curiosity about strangers.

 • Cultivating Empathy